hpc/pavilion2/docs/tutorials/extracting_results.rst

                     # By default Pavilion applies the result parser to every line
                     # in the file, until it finds a match.
 That works here.
                     # We'll define a regular expression with a matching group;
-                    #   a section in parenthesis that the regex will extract.
+                    # a section in parenthesis that the regex will capture.
+                    # That captured value will be the value stored.
                     regex: 'Ran for: (\d+\.\d+)s'

 **NOTE: Always put your regexes in single quotes.** It prevents YAML from